-Jennifer Myers is an expert in mental health promotion, suicide prevention, trauma-informed approaches, mindfulness, and resilience.
-A highly experienced therapist, trainer, and curriculum designer, she develops and supports the use of evidence-based interventions that buffer and mitigate effects of trauma.
+Jennifer Myers is an expert in mental health promotion, suicide prevention, mindfulness, and resilience.
+A highly experienced therapist, trainer, and curriculum designer, she develops and supports the use of effective interventions that buffer and mitigate the effects of violence and trauma.

 Previously, Myers was the assistant director of campus mental health initiatives and coordinator of suicide prevention services at the University of South Carolina, where she founded and chaired the University Mental Health Council.
 She maintained a private practice as a mental health therapist for many years and has worked for hospitals nationwide.